"Meat is expensive. It is costly and embarrassing to overcook it. Friends and family are priceless. It is not nice to kill them."Meathead

 - Be sure to discard bastes or mopping solutions after you're done cooking.
 They are contaminated with raw meat juices.
 You cannot save them for future use.

 - The best way to baste or apply a barbecue sauce is to spoon, pour, or spritz the liquid onto the meat.
 Especially if you leave it sitting out during the cook.
-If you must use a brush, use one that is easy to clean and sterilize such as the new silicon brushes.
+If you must use a brush, use one that is easy to clean and sterilize such as the new silicone brushes.

 - So you don't waste sauce by dipping the brush into the bottle and contaminate the sauce in the bottle, pour the sauce you need into a cup or bowl and dip your brush or spoon into the cup or bowl.